-Exclusion Relevant Policy/Law Contracts for the acquisition or lease of land and/or real estate Managed via Property Services Contracts for permanent or fixed-term employment HR/Recruitment Policies Works or orders placed with utility companies (eg re-routing pipe-work) This is carried out as part of larger construction contracts Direct payments to customers following care assessment (for example, payments under Self-Directed Support or Individual Budgets) Section 12 of The Care Act 2014 Non-trade mandatory payments to third parties, such as insurance claims, pension payments, payments to public bodies These are not subject to competition due to their nature A declared emergency authorised by the Emergency Planning Officer 1 The Civil Contingencies Act 2004 Awarding of Grants Managed according to locally agreed Grant process or Grant Procedure Rules.
-Placement of a child with Special Educational Needs in a non-maintained school providing the value of the contract is below the light touch regime threshold.
+Exclusion Relevant Policy/Law Contracts for the acquisition or lease of land and/or real estate Managed via Property Services Contracts for permanent or fixed-term employment HR/Recruitment Policies Works or orders placed with utility companies (e.g. re-routing pipe-work) This is carried out as part of larger construction contracts Direct payments to customers following care assessment (for example, payments under Self-Directed Support or Individual Budgets) Section 12 of The Care Act 2014 Non-trade mandatory payments to third parties, such as insurance claims, pension payments, payments to public bodies These are not subject to competition due to their nature A declared emergency authorised by the Emergency Planning Officer The Civil Contingencies Act 2004 Awarding of Grants Managed according to locally agreed Grant process or Grant Procedure Rules.
+Placement of a child with Special Educational Needs where already directed following statutory assessment Children and Families Act 2014 and ESFA guidance 2019-20 para 86

-1.5 Roles and Responsibilities
+1.5.
+Roles and Responsibilities

-The AD Procurement is responsible for the complete process from procurement through to ordering and paying suppliers (known as 'Procure-to-Pay') across all Services and local systems.
-Any developments in the design of the process require the approval of the AD Procurement.
+The Director of Procurement is responsible for the complete process from procurement through to ordering and paying suppliers (known as 'Procure-to-Pay') across all Services and local systems.
+Any developments in the design of the process require the approval of the Director of Procurement.